umccr/infrastructure/terraform/stacks/umccr_data_portal/README.md

 should have `admin:repo_hook` scope at least, and the associated account should be admin-level user for both repositories (`data-portal-apis` and `data-portal-client`).

+### Post Deployment

+#### Certificate Validation

+If `var.alias_domain` is configured for additional domain to alias `var.base_domain`, and the `var.alias_domain`'s Route53 hosted zone is in different account (e.g. bastion), then terraform script will just create/request the certificate in ACM and, it will be pending DNS validation.
+Please follow up with [DNS certificate validation through ACM Console UI](https://aws.amazon.com/blogs/security/easier-certificate-validation-using-dns-with-aws-certificate-manager/) to respective Route53 zones.
+See also notes on `var.certificate_validation` and `client_cert_dns` for further details.

 ## Stack Overview